vveludan/customer-billing-and-rewards-service/README.md

 docker-compose up

 Once the app is up and running.
-Check app status using: http://localhost:8080/actuator/health View customer rewards api using swagger typing: localhost:8080/swagger-ui/
+Check app status using: http://localhost:8080/actuator/health View customer rewards api using swagger at: http://localhost:8080/swagger-ui/

 Refer to the folder project-artifacts to view:
 1. Class Diagram